4 Reasons to Keep Your Gutters Clean

 That blockage made from mildew, algae, and decaying leaves in your gutters works as an excellent breeding ground for insects and molds.
 While unsightly and annoying, clogs like this can also pose a serious health risk.

-Insects and molds can spread diseases from the ivory tower of their gutter fort.
+Insects and mold can spread diseases from the ivory tower of their gutter fort.
 From their roofside perch, bugs can migrate seamlessly into your home, making a bad problem worse.
-Clean gutters won’t make your home insect-proof, but it prevents them from having a 5-star hotel on your home.
+Clean gutters won’t make your home insect-proof, but it prevents them from having a 5-star hotel with easy access.

 Landscape Damage